 A. Yes.
 A voter who appears on the list of registered voters as having applied for and/or received a ballot by mail may go to the polling place and vote.
 If the voter does not have the ballot to return to the judge, he will have to vote a provisional ballot.
 If the mail ballot does not arrive at the ballot board before the provisional ballot, the provisional ballot will be counted.
-If the mail ballot does arrive at the ballot does arrive at the ballot board before the provisional ballot, the mail ballot, the mail ballot will be counted.
+If the mail ballot does arrive at the ballot board before the provisional ballot, the mail ballot will be counted.
 [Sec.
 63.011].